libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 ## Visualization and interaction choices
-As an inspiration for this work, we took in account the method of showing data used by the World Data Bank, where in one single visualization they summarize one variables information, from multiple places in the world and in different year ranges.
-As such, our goal was to do something similar: visualizations that allow us to summarize important descriptive variables of the quality of living (as a data scientist) in different places in the world, answering the question that we have in our heads at the moment: “Where to go abroad?”.
-All the visualizations should lead us to the best decision, taking in account witch variables are most important for each user.
+The visualizations allow us to summarize important descriptive variables of the quality of living (as a data scientist) in different places in the world, answering the question that one might have in their heads at the moment: “Where to go abroad?”.
+The visualizations can help leading to the best decision, taking in account witch variables are most important for each user.
-We based our visualizations choices based on the knowledge of both theoretical and practical classes, the recommend course book, the Python Graph Gallery and the papers “Data visualization 101: how to design charts and graphs” and “What Makes a Visualization Memorable?”.
+The choice of visualization types is based on the Python Graph Gallery, aswell as the papers “Data visualization 101: how to design charts and graphs” and “What Makes a Visualization Memorable?”.
-Our Dashboard includes three different tabs, where each one has a specific purpose.
+This Dashboard includes three different tabs, where each one has a specific purpose.

 ### Tab 1: World
-The initial Tab that opens automatically when one enters our Dashboard is focused on a general description of the idea and the possibilities that we offer.
-This tab offers a great overview for the user, to peak a general interest on which variables we’re working on, and to compare values for the same variable on various continents.
-Additionally, by selecting a variable, beneath the selection Dropdown there will be displayed a small description of the variable, similar to the definitions in section 2.
+The initial Tab that opens automatically when one enters our Dashboard is focused on a general description of the idea and the possibilities that this Dashboard offers.
+This tab offers a great overview for the user, to peak a general interest and to compare values for the same variable on various continents.
+Additionally, by selecting a variable, beneath the selection Dropdown there will be displayed a small description of the variable, similar to the definitions above.
+On the right side a world globe heatmap can be found, where the user can decide on a variable to display.
-World Globe Heatmap
-On the right side we implemented a world globe heatmap, where the user can decide on a variable to display.
 After having selected a variable, the correspondent value for the most recent year will be displayed in each country that has a record, in a corresponding colour, that can be interpreted with the colour scale legend to the right side of the visualization. <p>